-Remain alert when performing crane rigging operations.
+Remain alert when performing rigging operations.
 Hazards are always present.

-Two common danger areas are between the rigging gear and the load; and between the load and other objects.

-These areas are sometimes referred to as "the bight".

-Be sure to your keep hands, feet, and head, out of the bight!
+Two common danger areas are between the rigging gear and the load and between the load and other objects.
+These areas are sometimes referred to as "the bight."
+Be sure to keep your hands, feet, and head out of the bight.

+General Safety Rules

+- · Remain alert

+- Hazards

+- Danger areas

+- Always stay "out of the bight" or "pinch point"

+- Do not place any part of your body between the load, rigging gear, or a solid object.